ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

   estimator (see {{exiting-acceleration-based-on-bandwidth-plateau}}) to estimate whether the flow has saturated the available per-flow bandwidth ("filled the pipe"), by looking for a plateau in the measured rs.delivery_rate.
-If, during this process, inflight is constrained by BBR.inflight_longterm (the flow becomes cwnd-limited while cwnd is limited by BBR.inflight_longterm), then the flow cannot fully explore the available bandwidth, and so it resets the "full pipe" estimator by calling BBRResetFullBW().
+If, during this process, C.inflight is constrained by BBR.inflight_longterm (the flow becomes cwnd-limited while cwnd is limited by BBR.inflight_longterm), then the flow cannot fully explore the available bandwidth, and so it resets the "full pipe" estimator by calling BBRResetFullBW().

-2. Loss: The current loss rate, over the time scale of the last round trip, exceeds BBRLossThresh (2%).
+2. Loss: The current loss rate, over the time scale of the last round trip, exceeds BBR.LossThresh (2%).

 #### Time Scale for Bandwidth Probing  {#time-scale-for-bandwidth-probing-}